giantswarm/docs/src/content/getting-started/cloud-provider-accounts/vmware-vsphere/_index.md

 ## Networking

-DHCP service must be enabled in the primary VM Network to assign IP addresses to the network interfaces of the nodes.
+The DHCP service must be enabled in the primary VM Network to assign IP addresses to the network interfaces of the nodes.

 Because the base implementation of CAPV includes a layer-2 load balancer, some customers may prefer to use NSX ALB, especially if they already have it in the environment.
 As a result, the implementation may vary across customers.